 Slideshow videos, while easy to create, can easily look amateurish if not made correctly.

-Here’s how you can add some oomph to your slideshow videos and make sure they look professional, while still fun to watch.
+Here’s how to make a professional video by adding some oomph to your slideshow videos, while still fun to watch.

 Step 1: Write a quick script